Check out my latest nature-centric photography collection & fine-art prints.

 Why cook with miso?

 As a marinade, miso tenderizes animal protein and breaks down vegetable fiber.
 Miso, particularly aged miso, is full of umami, which enhances the savoriness and literally makes food delicious.
+Miso is also a fermented food that is very good for your gut biome.

 Nutritional and health benefits of miso